MurhafSousli/ngx-highlightjs/projects/ngx-highlightjs/README.md

 - **fullLibraryLoader**: A function that returns a promise that loads `highlight.js` full script.
 - **coreLibraryLoader**: A function that returns a promise that loads `highlight.js` core script.
-- **lineNumbersLoader**: A function that returns a promise that loads `line-numbers` core script which adds line numbers to the highlight code.
+- **lineNumbersLoader**: A function that returns a promise that loads `line-numbers` script which adds line numbers to the highlight code.
 - **languages**: The set of languages to register.
 - **config**: Set highlight.js config, see [configure-options](http://highlightjs.readthedocs.io/en/latest/api.html#configure-options).